jelastic-jps/start-stop-scheduler/README.md

 # start-stop-scheduler
-Running Instances on a Recurring Schedule with Auto Scaling
+Running Instances on a Recurring Schedule